Fannon/mobo-documentation/Modeling/hardware-tutorial.md

 **NOTE**: Don't forget to add a new line after the headline!
 Since wikitext is not whitespace insensitive and you might break the layout otherwise.

-The second extend is an array which contains multiple `NetworkPrinterInstallation`s and will be implemented as the already mentioned Semantic Forms multiple template instance.
+The second extend is an array which contains multiple `NetworkPrinterInstallation` and will be implemented as the already mentioned Semantic Forms multiple template instance.

 The final form will now look like this: